adalrv/Finland-Real-Estate-Market-Dashboard/README.md

 * ⏱️ **Inefficient Market Research:** Relying on manual cross-platform browsing delays business reaction times, affecting the agility of an organization and data-backed decisions.

 ## 🌐 Data Source & Engineering
-The data used in this project was built entirely from scratch through and automated:
+The data used in this project was built entirely from scratch and automated:

 * 🕷️ **Web Scraping:** Used a web scraper from Apify to extract updated data from primary Finnish real estate portals, exporting it into `Data Real Estate Finland.xlsx`.
 * 📋 **Dataset Details:** Gathered **700 unique residential listings** containing 40 attributes (e.g., price, area, building year, room count, sauna availability, and precise geographical coordinates).
 * 🛠️ **Data Extraction & Joining:** Added missing geographic regions by creating a table with all municipalities with its respective Finnish regions (`Maakunnat`).
-* 🧹 **Data Cleaning:** Handled missing values (specifically in the `rooms` variable), converted raw currency strings into numeric fields and deleted properties in Estonia.
+* 🧹 **Data Cleaning:** Handled missing values (specifically in the `rooms` variable), converted raw currency strings into numeric fields, and deleted properties in Estonia.

 ## 🔍 Data Analysis & Key Insights
 Based on the exploratory data analysis of the market: